Raspberry PI IoT Network Monitor

 Install Prometheus with help of https://prometheus.io/docs/prometheus/latest/getting_started/

-cd /home/pi (don't install this under maltrail or network-monitor!)
+cd /home/dietpi (don't accidently install this under maltrail or network-monitor!
+I did and confused myself!!)

 Download w/ help from https://pimylifeup.com/raspberry-pi-prometheus/